 Use of Reference Schemes given in this specification is recommended, but not required.

-The Note, Example, and Dictionary Basis subentries of the SBVR vocabulary entries in this specification are purely informative.
+The Note, Example, and Dictionary Basis subentries of the SBVR Vocabulary entries in this specification are purely informative.
 All other elements are to be understood as giving the meaning and required characteristics of the concept.
 The vocabulary entry also specifies the representation of the concept that is used in this specification, while Clauses 23 and 15 specify the representation of the concept in exchange documents conforming to this specification.

 meaning, and the representation of that meaning in other exchange documents are not concerns of this specification.